VPAC/superlinux/supercomputingwithlinux.md

 ## 4.5 Redirection and Tee

 Earlier, we learned the basic commands for redirection and piping.
-To redirect output use the '&gt;' symbol.
-To redirect input (for example, to feed data to a command) use the '&lt;'.
-Concatenation is achieved through the use of '&gt;&gt;' symbol.
+To redirect output use the '>' symbol.
+To redirect input (for example, to feed data to a command) use the '<'.
+Concatenation is achieved through the use of '>>' symbol.
 Like other Linux commands, redirects can be used multiple times for useful effects.

 A core principle of UNIX-like operating systems is that the output of one program should be usable as the input to another.
 In most cases this means that the operating system design shows a preference to plain-text files.
 This includes process streams as well as data streams.
 For example run the following set of commands: